-As an open source software, most of the tasks of WordPress are public.
+As open-source software, most of the tasks of WordPress are public.
 That means when you update your website on a regular basis, everyone can easily see the changes.
 The issue arises when you make a mistake.

 The local website is only visible to you.
-When you implement a local WordPress environment, it allows you to test your site’s features and functionalities safely on a private mode.
+When you implement a local WordPress environment, it allows you to test your site’s features and functionalities safely in a private mode.

 Thankfully, if you already have a WordPress site still you can create a local copy of your site on your PC.

 How To Setup WordPress For A Local Environment